ERnsTL/flowd/README.md

 # flowd: *the data must flow*

 > This is alpha software.
-It works, is reasonably optimized, but not all of the planned features are currently present.
+It works, is quite optimized, but not all of the planned features are currently present.
 The API may change unexpectedly.

 Wire up components (programs) written in different programming languages, using the best features and available libraries of each.